12 Best Chromebook Games

 Spelunky HTML5 (Free)

-Another blast-from-the-past that's worth rediscovering on your Chromebook, "Spelunky HTML5" is a devilish delight.
+This remake of a console title is worth rediscovering on your Chromebook, Spelunky HTML5 is a devilish delight that has earned a 3.5-star rating on the Chrome Web Store, based on more than 1,200 reviews.
 As a hapless explorer working his way through treasure-filled caverns, you'll need to stay on your toes.
 Danger lurks around every corner, including snakes, bats and other unspeakable terrors.
-Featuring challenging level-designs and cool, 8-bit-style retro graphics, "Spelunky" is good, classic fun.
+Featuring challenging levels and cool, 8-bit-style retro graphics, Spelunky is classic fun that works online or offline.